CardinalKit/cardinalkit-docs/src/android-app/README.md

 Go to [Create a New CardinalKit Android App](/cardinalkit-docs/android-app/start.html) to get started.

 ::: tip
-CardinalKit Android is currently in beta release and you may encounter issues.
-Please reach out to us and let us know if you do!
+CardinalKit Android is currently in beta release.
+Please report any issues you encounter via our [Github issue tracker](https://github.com/CardinalKit/CardinalKit-Android/issues).
 :::